yogsototh/yblog/content/Scratch/fr/blog/Helping-avoid-Haskell-Success.md

 natural it is for everybody you know.
 And except someone you always considered very dumb, everybody was very productive in haskell in few hours.

 Use vocabulary alien to them as much as possible.
-Here is a list of words you must use in the very first minutes of your description of Haskell:
+Here is a list of terms you should use in the very first minutes of your description of Haskell:

 - catamorphism (bonus if you mention that the word come from the Greek κατα for catastrophe, that way you'll look like a snob and you also use the word